-The 2023 African Cup of Nations (AFCON) is scheduled to be held in Ivory Coast in January and February 2024.
+The 2024 AFCON tournament is scheduled to be held in Ivory Coast in January and February 2024.
 The football tournament is normally held in the January and February of the competition year, but it was postponed to summer due to the just concluded World Cup held during November and December of 2022.

 How Does AFCON Qualification Work?